Power density, RDS(on) and miniaturization

 In virtually every application, getting the right balance of power density and RDS(on) in the right footprint is becoming increasingly critical.
-Nexperia offers a broad portfolio of N- and P-channel power MOSFETs, ranging from 12 V to 100 V, in space-saving and efficient package options including our proven copper-clip LFPAK technology.
-And as a long-term supplier to the automotive industry, you can be assured we maintain the highest quality and reliabilty standards.
+Nexperia offers a broad portfolio of N- and P-channel power MOSFETs, ranging from 12 V to 100 V and available in a wide range of space-saving and efficient package options.
+These range from the ultra-small DFN0606 MOSFET package for wearable applications through to our proven copper-clip LFPAK technology for the most challenging industrial designs.
+And as a long-term supplier to the automotive industry, you can be assured we maintain the highest quality and reliability standards.

 Latest news and blogs